cn0047/stash/ed/elasticsearch/README.md

 * Messure marvel & JVM.
 * Not use open JDK but latest Oracle JDK.

+In mapping `_source: {"enabled": "false"}` - don't save _source only indexed data.
+It can save space on prod.

 #### Versioning

 Internally, Elasticsearch has marked the old document as deleted and added an entirely new document.